marcossilvestrini/linux-lpi-essencials/README.md

 who -H
 ```

-### w - Show who is logged on and what they are doing.
+### w - Show who is logged on and what they are doing

 ```sh
 w